-home I index I introductions I e-mail I about this site
+home I index I latest I glossary I introductions I e-mail I about this site

 St Faith, Little Witchingham

-The great treasure is the set of wall paintings, dating from towards the middle of the 14th century.
-On the south wall, the top row depicts the apostles around the risen Christ, although hardly anything is now discernible other than the cross and lower body of St Andrew.
+On the north wall, the top row depicts the apostles around the risen Christ, although hardly anything is now discernible other than the cross and lower body of St Andrew.
 The sequence below is clearer and of greater interest.
 It shows the Passion of Christ.
 The first panel, which is now lost, was probably the betrayal of Christ.
 The first panel here shows the flagellation.
 Christ is the central figure, the two whipping guards either side, one with his foot raised in a wicked manner.
 Beside it are the remains of Christ brought before the high priest, as at Grundisburgh in Suffolk.
-Also fragmentary is the next panel, Christ carrying his cross.
+Also fragmentary is the next panel, Christ before Pilate.

-In the south aisle are some paintings that have not been fully identified, but ne appears to show a ram caught in a thicket, and another a king and priest side by side, so they may well be images from the Old Testament.
-Opposite them on the arcade are huge roundels of the evangelstic symbols; St Matthew and St Mark are fully visible; St Luke to the west has been damaged, and St John in the east, most oddly, has been obscured by the east wall of the aisle being moved a couple of feet westwards, perhaps in the 18th century.
+In the south aisle are some paintings that have not been fully identified, but one appears to show a ram caught in a thicket, and another a king and what may be a priest side by side, so they may well be images from the Old Testament.
+Opposite them on the arcade are large roundels of the evangelistic symbols.
+St Matthew and St Mark are fully visible, St Luke to the west has been damaged, and St John in the east has most oddly been partly obscured by the rebuilding of the east wall of the aisle.

 The roof above is simple, whitewashed, rustic.
-This remote building is so far from civilisation that you would think it little-known, but the visitors book was full of entries, hundreds every year, all making a pilgrimage of sorts, far more than at Great Witchingham nearby.
-Amazing to think that there might have been nothing left to visit.
+This remote building is so far from civilisation that you might think that it is still little-known, but the visitors book is full of entries, hundreds every year, all making a pilgrimage of sorts.
+I wonder what the Reverend Howard and the census takers would have made of that.

 links I small print I www.simonknott.co.uk I www.suffolkchurches.co.uk